Solar Panel Cost in Spokane, WA (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in Spokane uses a 7 kW system (approximately 18 panels).
-This produces roughly 9,709 kWh per year based on 3.8 peak sun hours per day.
+A typical home in Spokane uses a 7 kW system (approximately 18 panels at 400W each).
+This produces roughly 9,709 kWh per year based on Spokane's 3.8 peak sun hours per day.
+With 3.8 sun hours, you may benefit from higher-efficiency panels (see our panel comparison guide) to maximize production per square foot.
 Your actual system size depends on your electricity usage, roof space, and shading.

 Yes.
 Multiple financing options let Spokane homeowners go solar with no upfront cost.
-Solar loans let you own the system and claim the 30% tax credit.
-Solar leases and PPAs require $0 down but you do not own the system or receive tax credits directly.
+A solar loan is typically the best value — you own the system, claim the $4,350 federal tax credit, and build equity.
+Solar leases and PPAs require $0 down but you do not own the system.
+At Spokane's rate of $0.09/kWh, a loan typically saves 20-40% more over 20 years versus a lease.
+Compare loan vs. lease.

 From signing a contract to system activation, solar installation in Spokane typically takes 1-3 months.
-This includes site assessment, permitting (varies by municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
-Choose an installer familiar with Spokane permitting to speed up the process.
+This includes site assessment, permitting (varies by Spokane municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
+Spokane's permitting timeline is typical for mid-size cities.
+Choose an installer familiar with local requirements.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple Spokane installer quotes side by side.
+The best solar company in Spokane depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+Larger markets like Spokane typically have both national companies (SunPower, Sunrun) and competitive local installers.
+Use EnergySage to compare Spokane installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team